shahrozeabbas/neutrophil-temporal-analysis/README.md

 ### Step 1: Build Blood Cell Atlas

-Open and run `notebooks/01_build_atlas.ipynb`:
+`notebooks/01_build_atlas.ipynb` performs the following steps:
-- Loads raw 10X data
+- Raw 10X data is loaded
-- Performs QC, doublet detection, and filtering
+- QC, doublet detection, and filtering are performed
-- Trains DRVI model with batch correction
+- DRVI model is trained with batch correction
-- Identifies cell type clusters
+- Cell type clusters are identified
-- Exports `all_celltypes.h5ad`
+- Annotated atlas files are exported

 ### Step 2: Neutrophil Temporal Analysis

-Open and run `notebooks/02_learn_neutrophil_latents.ipynb`:
+`notebooks/02_learn_neutrophil_latents.ipynb` performs the following steps:
-- Loads processed atlas and extracts neutrophils
+- Processed atlas is loaded and neutrophils are extracted
-- Trains high-resolution DRVI (48 dimensions)
+- High-resolution DRVI (48 dimensions) is trained
-- Identifies time-varying latent dimensions using OLS regression
+- Time-varying latent dimensions are identified using OLS regression
-- Associates genes with temporal patterns
+- Genes are associated with temporal patterns
-- Performs pathway over-representation analysis (ORA)
+- Pathway over-representation analysis (ORA) is performed

 ## 🔍 Methods